Matsadura/ALX_Time_Saver/README.md

 ALX Time Saver will help take some of the stress of these repetetive tasks and more.

-__IMPORTANT REMARQUE : Learn how to do these operations manually before you start using this, we're here to LEARN at Alx.__
+__IMPORTANT REMARQUE : Learn how to do these operations manually before you start using this, we're here to LEARN at ALX.__

+If you like the project please give it a star, and feel free to contribute.

+To contribute :
+Fork the project, make your changes with proper documentation, make sure they work, make a pull request.
+Contibutions can vary from fixing typos to adding new features.

 ## Features
 1. Custom aliases for :